-Bruce Power's internal safety goals and administrative targets for these risk metrics are provided in Table 1.
-It is noted that the 2018 PSA results submitted to the CNSC by Bruce Power meet the safety goal in all cases at both Bruce A and B.
+The safety goals for these risk metrics are provided in Table 1.
+It is noted that the 2024 PSA results submitted to the CNSC by Bruce Power meet the safety goal in all cases at both Bruce A and B.